 Since the beginning of the 2012 school year, Food Bank’s Campus Pantry program has served over

 10,000 children and college students, providing over 1 million meals.
 Some school pantries give out pantry bags filled with three to five days worth of fresh and packaged food.
 Others use what is known as the “client choice” model: pantries are designed like a grocery store, which allows children and young adults to select their own healthy food, including fresh produce.

-Food Bank’s Campus Pantry program is currently available at two CUNY campuses, Kingsborough Community College and Hostos Community College, and at nearly 30 public elementary schools
+Food Bank’s Campus Pantry program is currently available at ten college and university campuses and at nearly 30 public elementary schools

 throughout the city.
-For more information about Campus Pantry, please contact Zach Williams (colleges) or Zac Hall (elementary schools).
+For more information about Campus Pantry, please contact Zac Hall.